 This prospectus contains and incorporates by reference forward-looking statements.
 These forward-looking statements are based on current expectations and beliefs and involve numerous risks and uncertainties that could cause actual results to differ materially from expectations.
 These forward-looking statements should not be relied upon as predictions of future events as we cannot assure you that the events or circumstances reflected in these statements will be achieved or will occur.
-You can identify forward-looking statements by the use of forward-looking terminology including "believes," "expects," "may," "will," "should," "seeks," "intends," "plans," "pro forma," "estimates," or "anticipates" or the negative of these words and phrases or other variations of these words and phrases or comparable terminology.
+You can identify forward-looking statements by the use of forward-looking terminology including "believes," "expects," "may," "will," "should," "seeks," "intends," "pro forma," "estimates," or "anticipates" or the negative of these words and phrases or other variations of these words and phrases or comparable terminology.

-The forward-looking statements relate to, among other things:

-- our cost reduction efforts;

-- the timing of new product releases;

-- · the growth and competitive landscape of the markets in which we participate;

-- our revenues;

-- our capital expenditures;

-- our operating expenses;

-- our depreciation and amortization expense;

-- our acquisition-related charges;

-- our income tax expense;

-- our aggregate contractual obligations;

-- availability of external financing;

-- · the adequacy of resources to fund operations and capital expenditures;

-- · the timing of manufacturing process technology transitions; and

-- the impact of our acquisition of ATI on us.

-The material factors and assumptions that were applied in making these forward-looking statements include, without limitation, the following:
+The forward-looking statements relate to, among other things: our cost reduction efforts; the timing of new product releases; the growth and competitive landscape of the markets in which we participate; our supply chain; our revenues; our capital expenditures; our operating expenses; our stock-based compensation expenses; our aggregate contractual obligations; availability of external financing; the adequacy of resources to fund operations and capital expenditures; the timing of manufacturing process technology transitions; the impact of our acquisition of ATI on us; and our exposure to interest rate risk.
+Material factors and assumptions that were applied in making these forward-looking statements include, without limitation, the following:

-- the expected rate of market growth and demand for our products and technologies (and the mix thereof); - our expected market share; - · our expected product and manufacturing costs and average selling prices; - · our overall competitive position and the competitiveness of our current and future products; - our ability to introduce new products and effect transitions to more advanced manufacturing process technologies, consistent with our current plans in terms of timing and capital expenditures;

-- our ability to raise sufficient capital on favorable terms; and - our ability to make additional investment in research and development and that such opportunities will be available.
+- the expected rate of market growth and demand for our products and technologies (and the mix thereof); - our expected market share; - · our expected product and manufacturing costs and average selling prices; - our overall competitive position and the competitiveness of our current and future products; - · our ability to effect transitions to more advanced manufacturing process technologies, consistent with our current plans in terms of timing and capital expenditures; - our ability to raise sufficient capital on favorable terms; and - · our ability to make additional investment in research and development and that such opportunities will be available.

-The material factors that could cause actual results to differ materially from current expectations include, without limitation, the following:
+Material factors that could cause actual results to differ materially from current expectations include, without limitation, the following: